Reava/UwUtils/README.md

 # Udon UwUtils
 Reava makes Udon stuff.
+You'll find all sorts of niche scripts made in U# by myself for different projects, revisited & cleaned for everyone's use.

 - **InteractSwitch**:
 On interact, enables an array of gameOjbects, and disables a second array.
 Does NOT revert once pressed again, it SETS the state and is NOT synced.